Danisanja1/isoform-prediction-group44/README.md

 PCA (800 components)	0.900	      1.015

 VAE (512 latent dims)	0.846	      1.507

+Residual MLP models were also trained on all three representations.
+Their performance is included and discussed in the project report, allowing a direct comparison between standard and residual architectures.

 PCA offers the strongest performance, with the best balance between dimensionality reduction and information retention.